raynaluzier/packer-plugin-artifactory/README.md

 # Packer Plugin JFrog Artifactory
-The `Artifactory` plugin can be used with HashiCorp [Packer](https://www.packer.io) to locate and retrieve custom images.
+The `Artifactory` plugin can be used with HashiCorp [Packer](https://www.packer.io) to locate, retrieve, upload, and update custom images.
 For the list of available functionality for this plugin, see [docs](docs).

 ## Installation